har-in-air/ESP8266_ARDUINO_AP_OTA/README.md

 I started tinkering with the Arduino Examples->ESP8266HTTPUpdateServer->WebUpdater sketch and finally got it working.
 The trick seems to be to disconnect station mode first before setting up as access point.

+## Environment
+Arduino 1.8.5 on Ubuntu 18.04 LTS
+Wemos D1 mini board

 ## Steps
 Compile and upload the APWebUpdater.ino sketch to your module via the standard USB-UART interface.
-In my example, I am using a Wemos D1 mini board.

 ![Screenshot](docs/scr1.png)